 PCSgrades.com is a review platform for military and veteran families.
 Leave a review of your prior duty station and read the reviews of where you are PCSing to.
 Home is where the military sends us and together we can make a difference!

 PCSgrades Author: John W Jackson Jr. retired from the Air Force in 1993.
-He’s been married to a Filipina for just over 37 years.
+He and his wife have been married for almost 40 years.
 They have a son and four grandsons.
 They’ve lived in the Philippines for the past seven years but frequently make visits back to Texas.
-John offers sage advice on how to travel using Space-A. For more information about Space-A Travel, visit John’s website UJ Space A Info.
+John offers sage advice on how to travel using Space-A. For more information about Space-A Travel, visit John’s website UJ Space-A Info.